Convergence of First-Order Methods for Constrained Nonconvex Optimization with Dependent Data: Introduction

+It is well-known that obtaining optimal complexity with \emph{single-sample} projected stochastic gradient descent (SGD) for constrained nonconvex problems is significantly more challenging than unconstrained nonconvex optimization~\citep{ghadimi2016mini,davis2019stochastic, alacaoglu2020convergence}.
+This challenge has been recently overcome by~\citep{davis2019stochastic} within the framework of weakly convex optimization, which resulted in optimal complexity results for projected/proximal SGD (PSGD).
+Later, this result is extended for algorithms such as SGD with heavy ball momentum~\citep{mai2020convergence} or adaptive algorithms such as AMSGrad and AdaGrad~\citep{alacaoglu2020convergence}.
+These guarantees require i.i.d. sampling from the underlying distribution $\pi$.

-Optimization with non-i.i.d. data is studied in the convex and nonconvex cases with gradient descent in~\cite{sun2018markov}, with block coordinate descent in~\cite{sun2020markov}.
-Stochastic (sub)gradient descent (SGD) is also recently considered in~\cite{wang2021sample} for convex problems.
-In the constrained nonconvex case, the work~\cite{lyu2020online} showed asymptotic guarantees of stochastic majorization-minimization (SMM)-type algorithms to stationary points of the expected loss function and the recent work~\cite{lyu2022convergence} showed nonasymptotic guarantees.
-More recently, \cite{lyu2022convergence} studied a generalized SMM-type algorithms and showed the complexity $\tilde{O}(\varepsilon^{-8})$ in the general case and $\tilde{O}(\varepsilon^{-4})$ when all the iterates of the algorithm lie in the interior of the constraint set, for making the stationarity gap (see LHS of~\eqref{eq:def_gap_stationarity}) for the expected loss function less than $\varepsilon$.
-We also remark that \cite{lyu2022convergence} showed that for the `empirical loss functions' (recursive average of sample losses), SMM-type algorithms need only $\tilde{O}(\eps^{-4})$ iterations for making the stationarty gap under $\eps$.
-Our present work does not consider complexity with respect to the empirical loss functions.
-See \cite{lyu2022convergence} for more details.
+Optimization with non-i.i.d. data is studied in the convex and nonconvex cases with gradient/mirror descent in~\citep{sun2018markov,duchi2012ergodic,nagaraj2020least} and block coordinate descent in~\citep{sun2020markov}.
+SGD is also recently considered in~\citep{wang2021sample} for convex problems.
+Another important work in this direction is~\citep{karimi2019non} that focused on unconstrained nonconvex case with a different assumption on the dependent data compared to previous works and relaxed the assumptions on the variance.
+For constrained and nonconvex problems, the work~\citep{lyu2020online} showed asymptotic guarantees of stochastic majorization-minimization (SMM)-type algorithms to stationary points of the expected loss function.

+More recently, \citep{lyu2022convergence} studied generalized SMM-type algorithms with dependent data for constrained problems and showed the complexity $\tilde{O}(\varepsilon^{-8})$ with standard assumptions (that we will clarify in the sequel) and $\tilde{O}(\varepsilon^{-4})$ when all the iterates of the algorithm lie in the interior of the constraint set, for obtaining $\varepsilon$-stationarity.
+We also remark that \citep{lyu2022convergence} showed that for the `empirical loss functions' (recursive average of sample losses), SMM-type algorithms need only $\tilde{O}(\eps^{-4})$ iterations for making the stationarity gap under $\eps$.
+Our present work does not consider empirical loss functions but focus on expected loss functions.
+See \citep{lyu2022convergence} for more details.